matrix-org/matrix-spec-proposals/proposals/2747-voip-call-transfer.md

 the `capabilities` object is missing altogether, it should be assumed that the sender of the invite or answer does not support call transfers and clients should reflect this in the UI accordingly.

+We also define a capability called `m.call.dtmf`.
+Clients should only display UI for sending DTMF during a call if the other party advertises this capability (boolean value `true`).

 ## Potential issues
 A call transfer is fairly complex and involves a lot of round-trips and state on clients, and